lachlanmcdonald/mg-shader-wiki/Heightmap.md

 Parameter | Description
 --------- | -----------
 **Blur** | Blurs the height-map by the number of voxels specified.
 Used to smoothes any noise in the original texture.
 The default value of `0` does not blur, and values up to `10` increase the blurring and the smoothness of the result.
-**Auto Balance** | When `1`, the range is remapped according to the selected colours in the palette.
+**Auto Balance** | When `1`, the range is remapped according to the selected colors in the palette.
 When `0`, the range is not changed by the palette.
 See below for more information.
 **Reverse** | When `0`, the luminance of a voxel determines how far it is extruded.
 When `1`, this is reversed and darker voxels are extruded instead.

 ## Example